 Your core is made up of four main muscle groups:

-Transversus Abdominis: This is where the deepest set of your abdominal muscles reside.
+- Transversus Abdominis: This is where the deepest set of your abdominal muscles resides.
 It is used for nearly all core functions.

 This includes sitting, standing, bending, lifting, and more.
 Therefore, it is beneficial to strengthen the entire trunk of your body to make these activities easier.